Zaid-Ajaj/Femto/README.md

 ```
 femto --resolve

-femto --resolve --project ./src/Client.fsproj
+femto --resolve ./src/Client.fsproj
 ```
+This command checks for missing packages and packages of which the installed version does not satisfy the required version found in npm dependency metadata of the used Fable packages.
+ - If a package is missing then it is installed.
+ - If a package version doesn't satisfy requirements, then a proper version is resolved and the package is replaced with the new resolved version by uninstalling the current one and installing the correct package.
+ - If a package version doesn't satisfy requirements *and* a version cannot be resolved that satisfies requirements, then a resolution error is logged.

-### Preview resolution actions with `--resolve-preview`
+### Preview required resolution actions with `--preview`
-You can see what Femto will attempt to do without actually executing the commands themselves using `--resolve-preview`
+You can see what Femto will attempt to execute without actually executing the commands themselves using `--preview`
 ```
-femto --resolve-preview
+femto --preview

-femto --resolve-preview --project ./src/Client.fsproj
+femto --preview ./src/Client.fsproj
 ```

 ### Library Authors